Cpl. William Edison Burns Jr.

 The men on this detail were selected because they were in good physical condition.
 These men drove trucks down to Bataan to bring back vehicles that had been abandoned and disabled by the retreating Filipino and American forces.
 Each truck had a driver and three men assigned to it.
 The men would tie three vehicles together and tow the damaged vehicles to San Fernando.
-Each man would sit in a vehicle and steer it.
-From San Fernando, the men would drive the vehicles to Manila where the vehicles were loaded onto ships bound for Japan.
+Each man would sit in a disabled vehicle and steer it.
+From San Fernando, the men would drive the vehicles to Manila where the vehicles were sent to Manila to be loaded onto ships bound for Japan.

 After his death, Sgt.

 Bob Peterson and Pvt.
 Harry Noworul, both of B

 to bury Bill, and Charles Peterson, outside of

 body over a kilometer from the town where they